lennoxgay/Project/README.md

 # Project
 solidity boot camp project

+this project creates NFT that are multichain game characters capeable of transported to diffrent metaverses with add features like Chainlink,Zksnarks,SVG,Transpose. this is an iterative process which ill be refining

 to run minting dapp type npm install to install all the node packages then npm run start to start the server

+will try and host on github page or another service

 ![dapp](https://user-images.githubusercontent.com/7167730/209411926-7caff290-63ed-4842-b51d-ff9ae1f4906f.png)
 ![etherscan](https://user-images.githubusercontent.com/7167730/209411938-b9bd0df9-633d-446c-a3a2-31431103ecf7.png)